mlastes1987/EmeraldUltra/README.md

 - **Gen 5 Map Area Popups** All Map Area Popups are switched to Gen 5 and include a 12hr clock displayed at the bottom.

-- **Gen 6 Exp.
-Share** From the beginning, you can add the Exp.
-Share from the Debug menu to share Experience points with your party.

 - **Running Indoors** This makes traversing all of the world much easier and faster, great for speed runs.

 - **Fast-Run** During wild battles you can hold B to run.